 Welcome to the Center for Successful Aging at Long Beach State University!

-Since reopening in Spring, 2018, we have launched four projects through our Systemic Innovations in Serving the Needs of Older Adults initiative, supported by the American Gold Star Manor, the Archstone Foundation, and SCAN Health Plan.
-The projects, selected through an extensive review process that involved the participation of older adult residents, address the needs identified by community partners.
-By focusing on the needs of these residents, the long-term study of a specific target population will allow for the identification of successful, scalable, sustainable, programs and services that can be duplicated throughout the greater Long Beach community and beyond, while training students throughout the College of Health and Human Services in real-world experiences on serving older adult populations.
-With this and other workforce development efforts, we are aiming to prepare the health and human service workforce to better meet the needs of aging populations.
+Since reopening in Spring 2018, we have launched four projects through our Systemic Innovations in Serving the Needs of Older Adults initiative, supported by the American Gold Star Manor, Archstone Foundation, and SCAN Health Plan.
+The projects are designed to address needs identified by community partners, including the older adults participating in the programs.
+To date, we have served over 110 residents at American Gold Star Manor with our programs and will be relaunching two more programs in 2020.
+Our goal is to identify successful, scalable, and sustainable programs that can be duplicated throughout the greater Long Beach community and beyond while training students throughout the College of Health and Human Services in real-world experiences working with older adult populations.
+We have also secured $50,000 in scholarships, thanks to the generosity and vision of SCAN Health Plan, to encourage students to pursue careers in aging.
+Our aim is to prepare the health and human service workforce to better meet the needs of aging populations.

 Iveris L. Martinez, Ph.D.,